 Do we have to send a save-the-date?

 As destination weddings and three-day weekend affairs have become more standard, so have save-the-dates.
 And if you're marrying during high-travel times like a holiday weekend or summer in a beach town, a save-the-date is an expected courtesy.
-Of course, you don't have to send one if you don't want, but it will give guests the heads up about your wedding plans.
+Of course, you don't have to send one if you don't want to, but it will give guests a heads up about your wedding plans.
 Between travel arrangements and busy schedules, sending a save-the-date will increase guests' chances of attending your celebration.
 And that's the goal, right?